 “We are filming in Belfast!”
-How often have you heard this answer when you ask about the location of a movie or a TV show?
+How often do you hear this answer when you ask about the location of a movie or a TV show?
 Well, if you ask about the setting of Old Guy, we will tell you that Belfast is still the answer.

 Since the shooting of season one of Game of Thrones in Belfast in 2010, more cameras have been rolling in this city of Northern Ireland, which, in a nutshell, has it all!

-We are not just talking about studios here —though they are also an important factor— but the exteriors also perfectly reflect the backdrop of events, even if the story is set outside Northern Ireland.
+We are not just talking about studios here —though they are also an important factor— but the exteriors perfectly reflect the events’ backdrop, even if the story is set outside Northern Ireland.
 The filmmakers of Old Guy had all the good reasons to get their cameras rolling in Belfast, and we all know why.

 An Overview of Old Guy